All calculators

 finance

-How much unresolved variance work is being carried forward after first review?
+How much open cash-difference work is carried forward after first review?

-A cash variance is not automatically a cash problem.
-It can be missing proof, timing, a drawer count issue, a vague note, or a repeat pattern.
-When those cases stay unresolved after first review, finance inherits a cold trail.
-This calculator estimates the burden while the workflow is still repairable.
+A cash difference is not always a cash problem.
+It can be missing or unclear proof, timing, a drawer count issue, a vague note, or a repeat pattern.
+When those cases leave first review without a reason, status and owner, finance gets an old trail.
+This calculator sizes the open work while the team can still fix it.

-Use the result to decide whether the next step is threshold tuning, reason categories, owner routing, or a smaller pilot focused only on over-short review.
+Use the result to decide whether the next step is better limits, reason categories, owner routing, or a smaller pilot focused on cash review.

 finance

-How much unresolved variance work is being carried forward after first review?
+How much open cash-difference work is carried forward after first review?

 Inputs